Research Methods

 Decision summary

 Build a double-plotted, light-dark-annotated actogram whenever you need to see circadian phase, period, and stability rather than a single summary number.
+A single-plotted actogram shows one 24 h day per row; a double-plotted actogram repeats each day so every row spans 48 h, turning a non-24 h period into a visible diagonal drift.
 It is the visual companion to the numeric endpoints (onset, period, amplitude) and the first thing to inspect before trusting any periodogram.

 AxesTime of day on x, successive days stacked on y.